-A primary example of one of the industries that is taking a big leap into the automation space is inside sales; obviously, Salesforce.com has been a big player for a long time, but other applications, apart from CRMs, are coming to light and trying to become SaaS solutions for sales team.
+A primary example of one of the industries that are taking a big leap into the automation space is inside sales; obviously, Salesforce.com has been a big player for a long time, but other applications, apart from CRMs, are coming to light and trying to become SaaS solutions for the sales team.
 The goal of these solutions is not only to automate administrative tasks, but they are designed to also provide you with fine-grain analytics that can provide sales business intelligence (SBI) into:

 - When the prospect was engaged.

 - What tactics and cadence should be employed to achieve the best results.